COVID-19 and Pandemic Anxiety

 Risk perception has created a have and have-not hierarchy in the wake of potential illness.
 Furthermore, infectious diseases—and where they originated from—creates deep fears of stigma and xenophobia, with COVID-19 significantly marginalizing Asian people.
 Apocalyptic fears and images of a dystopian world create pandemic anxiety that has heretofore never been witnessed.

 1. Ground yourself in science.
 Resist viewing or reading sensational news or social media, where facts are often blurred or exaggerated.
 Instead, reach out to your local health or state department of health for up-to-date information on COVID-19.
 Science-based facts will help ground you in a reality where truth, hope, and interventions exist.

 2. Isolate but stay connected to others.
 Protect yourself with social distance and homebound activities.
 But make sure to keep your attachments to friends, family, and loved ones by calling, texting, using FaceTime or Skype.

 4. Practice self-care and make sure others do too.
-Be mindful about eating well, keeping a healthy sleep cycle, exercising, and other soothing self-care behaviors.
+Be mindful of eating well, keeping a healthy sleep cycle, exercising, and other soothing self-care behaviors.
 Make sure to avoid using alcohol or drugs to cope with stress.
-And limit caffeine as it heightens anxiety and irritability.
+And limit caffeine, as it heightens anxiety and irritability.

 5. Fight helplessness by finding purpose.
 The uncertainty that COVID-19 brings can leave many of us feeling unspeakably helpless.
 Finding purpose can alleviate restlessness and anxiety.
 Choose things you can control, be it shifting negative thoughts into positive ones, deciding what to cook for lunch, reading a good book, picking what movie you and the kids will watch, or other activities you have power over.